maptimeLA/Tiled-Historical-Maps/Clipping Steps.md

-### Clipping a georeferenced Sanborn map scan
+### Clipping a georeferenced scanned Sanborn map

+Clipping is the QGIS term for removing the borders and other unneeded areas of a map.
+If you did this by hand you might call it trimming.

 First draft—have to run through this again and make sure all the steps are here Can some of these steps be combined?
 Seems tedious to create all these pieces, but creating multiple paths in one Clipping item didn't seem to work.
-Transparency

 1. Select the georeferenced map in QGIS
 2. Select the map in layers, and right click and select zoom to layer.
 (You'll need to see the whole map)